factorhouse/rfx/README.md

 Even the compatible `re-frame.core/subscribe` function returns a subscription hook wrapped in a [Clojure delay](https://clojuredocs.org/clojure.core/delay).

-This means you will be able to use Rfx from any modern React wrapper (like HSX or Uix) or even vanilla JavaScript.
+This means you will be able to use Rfx from any modern React wrapper (like HSX or Uix) or even plain JavaScript.

 **Note:** this means all the caveats of [React hooks](https://react.dev/reference/rules/rules-of-hooks) also apply to Rfx subscriptions!
-This also includes the re-frame-bridge compatibility layer.
+This is also true for the re-frame-bridge compatibility layer.

 Reagent users will have to wrap components in the `:f>` shorthand to indicate you are inside a functional component: